Friedmann-like universes with torsion: Introduction

-As yet, there is no experimental or observational evidence to support the distinctive predictions of the EC theory, or the existence of spacetime torsion.
+The literature contains a number of suggestions for experimentally testing gravitational theories with non-zero torsion (see~\cite{H} for a representative though incomplete list).
+As yet, however, there is no experimental or observational evidence to support the distinctive predictions of the EC theory, or the existence of spacetime torsion.
 The main reason is that the theory only deviates from classical general relativity at extremely high energy densities.
 These densities can be achieved only in the deep interior of compact objects, like neutron stars and black holes, or during the very early stages of the universe's expansion.
 Such environments are far beyond our current experimental capabilities.
-Nevertheless, the EC theory could still provide some answers to the unresolved questions of modern theoretical physics and astrophysics, such as the singularity question, inflationary models, the recently discovered universal acceleration, and what is required of any \textquotedblleft marriage\textquotedblright\ between general relativity and quantum mechanics~\cite{P1,P2}.
+Nevertheless, the EC theory could still provide some answers to the unresolved questions of modern theoretical physics and astrophysics, such as the singularity question, inflationary models, the recently discovered universal acceleration, and what is required of any \textquotedblleft marriage\textquotedblright\ between general relativity and quantum mechanics.